 Conservation areas are designed to conserve, protect, and enhance natural lands for the benefits of enjoyment of present and future generations.
 Trees and vegetation provide a habitat for wildlife, mitigate the effects of the sun and wind, help to restore carbon thus reducing atmospheric carbon dioxide, reduce stormwater runoff and soil erosion, and filter pollutants.
 Additionally, trees and other vegetation enhance the aesthetic value of the region.
 One of the indicators of a healthy community and a high quality of life is an environment that is conserved and enjoyed by its residents.
 The Three Rivers Region has identified several conservation resources including four (4) state parks, three (3) wildlife management areas, one (1) greenway trail, three (3) local passive recreational parks and one (1) federally-owned and operated fish hatchery.

 Conservation resources provide unique opportunities for recreation and eco-tourism activities.
 These areas also protect wildlife habitats by creating, buffering, and preserving, habitat areas and corridors.
-Conservation areas also reserve significant working agricultural or forest resources and/or creates opportunities for local food production activities.
-The map below highlights conservation or natural resources within the Three Rivers Region.
+Conservation areas also reserve significant

 Wildlife Management Areas (WMA)

 Location: Upson County